The

 We now know that, in at least some mammals, the concentration of cannabinoid receptors in the brain peaks shortly after birth.
 These receptors are the brain's natural docking stations for the primary active ingredient in marijuana.
 "There is a striking temporary concentration of these [cannabinoid] receptors in the visual cortex during a critical period, when the brain fine-tunes its structure and function," reports neuroscientist Max S. Cynader (Science News, November 27, 1993).

 Again, the prospect of neural neoteny—the retention of juvenile brain structures—in extraterrestrials suggests the prospect of otherwise temporary conditions becoming permanent fixtures.
 Cannabis, incidentally, is an antiemetic drug that is used licitly and illicitly to alleviate the nausea produced by chemotherapy and other medical treatments.
-The antiemetic properties of the drug suggest that, if space brains retain high concentrations of cannabinoid receptors, then evolution will have equipped our extraterrestrial descendants with an endogenous prophylactic against space sickness.
+The antiemetic properties of the drug suggest that, if space brains retain high concentrations of cannabinoid receptors, then evolution will have equipped them with an endogenous prophylactic against space sickness.
 Cannabinoids also, incidentally, have been shown to promote neurogenesis.
-The retention of high concentrations of cannabinoid receptors in extraterrestrial brains also, therefore, will contribute to the neurological neoteny among extraterrestrials.
+So, the retention of high concentrations of cannabinoid receptors in extraterrestrial brains could only reinforce the neurological neoteny—the proliferation of neurons and synapses— induced by weightlessness.

 In Leary's model, marijuana activates the fifth "circuit" of the nervous system, the first of the four post-terrestrial circuits, while more powerful psychedelics activate the remainder of the extraterrestrial circuitry.
 Consciousness, in this model, as it evolves in space, concerns itself less and less with events outside the body and increasingly with events inside the body, with the body itself being subject to radical redefinition (see the above passage from Eagleton).
-The first of the post-terrestrial circuits, triggered by marijuana, directs attention to bodily sensations per se, hence the somatic interests of the pothead: hedonism, sensuality, yoga, vegetarianism.
-The next extraterrestrial circuit takes as its object the physiological activity within the brain.
-The third focuses on the activity of DNA.
-And the last of the eight circuits concerns the source of subjectivity itself, as consciousness merges with events at the quantum level.
+The first of the post-terrestrial circuits, triggered by marijuana, directs attention to bodily sensations per se, hence the somatic interests of the pothead: sensuality, yoga, vegetarianism . . . and laughter.
+The next extraterrestrial circuit takes as its object the physiological activity of the brain itself.
+The next focuses on the activity of DNA and its molecular attendants.
+And the last of the eight circuits makes mind look in the mirror.
+It concerns the source of subjectivity itself, as consciousness attends to quantum events.

 Leary referred